 Rostropovich playing for the Cuban peasants in 1961

-Istomin was both devoted to the country which had hosted his parents (and where he was born) and determined to fight communism, which had forced his parents to flee their native Russia and perpetrated so many atrocities.
+Istomin was both devoted to the country who had welcomed his parents (and where he was born) and determined to fight communism, which had forced his parents to flee their native Russia and perpetrated so many atrocities.
 He was convinced that in the Cold War, battles also had to be won in the field of cultural communication, especially through music, where no language barrier existed.
 He made himself available to the State Department, deploring the fact that the Soviet Union was so far ahead in this area.
-The United States used to send second-class soloists and ensembles abroad for cultural exchanges, while the USSR requisitioned its most distinguished musicians (Oïstrakh, Gilels, Rostropovich, Richter).
+The United States used to send second-class soloists and ensembles abroad for cultural exchanges, while the USSR requisitioned its most distinguished musicians (Oistrakh, Gilels, Rostropovich, Richter).
 Not only was Istomin willing to offer his talent and time, but he convinced many prestigious colleagues to do the same.
 The Kennedy administration was highly interested, but the project was later neglected by Johnson.

 The domino theory